EU eases rules for some foreign clearers in nod to United States

 LONDON, June 11 (Reuters) - A new European Union law requiring closer scrutiny of foreign clearing houses used by customers from the bloc has been simplified after the United States threatened retaliation.

-The law was triggered by Britain's departure from the bloc as the London Stock Exchange's LSE.L LCH clearing house clears the bulk of interest rate swaps denominated in euros.
+The law was triggered by Britain's departure from the European Union as the London Stock Exchange's LSE.L LCH clears the bulk of interest rate swaps denominated in euros.

-U.S. regulators threatened retaliatory measures if Brussels began to closely supervise U.S clearers such as CME Group CME.O and ICE (Intercontinental Exchange) ICE.N, saying it would increase their costs.
+U.S. regulators threatened retaliation if Brussels began to closely supervise U.S clearers, such as CME Group CME.O and ICE (Intercontinental Exchange) ICE.N, saying it would increase their costs.

-The commission, the EU's executive, said its proposals streamlined and simplified ESMA's approach, making it easier and substantially cheaper for foreign clearers to predict how closely they will be supervised.
+The commission, the EU's executive, said its proposals streamlined and simplified ESMA's approach, making it easier and cheaper for foreign clearers to predict the level of supervision.

-Foreign clearers used by customers from the EU will now fall into two tiers with different levels of supervision.
+Foreign clearers used by EU customers will fall into two tiers with different levels of supervision.

-A clearer will only have to give ESMA the sort of access usually reserved to domestic regulators if it is deemed to be "systemic".
+A clearer will only have to give ESMA the sort of access usually reserved for domestic regulators if it is deemed to be systemic.
 Otherwise, it will only have basic ESMA supervision.

-A clearer will be deemed systemic if it clears more than a trillion euros of securities transactions denominated in EU currencies in a year, or its notional outstanding amount of swaps positions was over a trillion euros.
+A clearer will be deemed systemic if it clears more than a trillion euros of securities transactions denominated in EU currencies in a year, or its notional outstanding amount of swaps positions exceeds a trillion euros.

-An industry official said the proposals mean that no U.S. clearing house is likely to fall into the tier attracting heightened ESMA supervision.
+Lawmakers from the U.S. House of Representatives' sub-committee on commodity exchanges said the proposals addressed substantive concerns by clarifying that U.S. clearers will not be deemed systemic and therefore spared greater scrutiny.

+The sub-committee had made it clear it would not accept any form of EU control over U.S.-based clearers, they said.

 The EU has long wanted euro clearing to be based in the bloc rather than predominately in London and long-term EU access for the LCH has still to be determined.

-LCH cleared swaps worth a notional 117 trillion euros ($133 trillion) in the 12 months to June 10, indicating it will almost certainly be deemed a systemic clearer under the new EU law.
+LCH cleared swaps worth a notional 117 trillion euros between January and June 10, indicating it will almost certainly be deemed a systemic clearer under the new EU law.

 ($1 = 0.8817 euros)